mehrshad4everrr/gensyn/README.md

-If you are facing this issue then follow this step by step guide First use tihs command nano $(python3 -c "import hivemind.p2p.p2p_daemon as m; print(m.__file__)") Then scroll down and look for this line startup_timeout: float = 15, , here u need to modify this 15 with 120, and after modifying it will look like this : startup_timeout: float = 120, Save this changes, first use Ctrl + X and then press Y and then press Enter
+If you are facing this issue then follow this step by step guide First use tihs command nano $(python3 -c "import hivemind.p2p.p2p_daemon as m; print(m.__file__)")